Hippopotamus: Characteristics

-The eyes, ears, and nostrils of hippos are placed high on the roof of their skulls.
-This allows these organs to remain above the surface while the rest of the body is submerged.
-The nostrils and ears can close when underwater while nictitating membranes cover the eyes.
-Despite being semiaquatic and having webbed feet, an adult hippo is not a particularly good swimmer, nor can it float.
-It rarely enters deep water; when does, the animal moves by bouncing off the bottom.
-An adult hippo surfaces every four to six minutes, while young need to breathe every two to three minutes.
-The hippopotamus sleeps with both hemispheres of the brain resting, as in all land mammals, and usually sleeps on land or in water with the nostrils exposed.
-Despite this, it may be capable of sleeping while submerged, intermittently surfacing to breathe without waking.
-They appear to transition between different phases of sleep more quickly than other mammals.

-The hippo's jaw is powered by huge masseter and digastric muscles which give them large, droopy cheeks.
-The jaw hinge allows the animal to open its mouth at almost 180°.
-A folded orbicularis oris muscle allows the hippo to attain an extreme gape without tearing any tissue.
+The hippo's jaw powered by huge masseter and digastric muscles, and the hinge is located far back enough so that they can open their mouths at 100–110 degrees.
+Extensions at the back of the jaw create more surface area for muscle attachment, which gives them large, droopy cheeks This allows them to achieve their gape without tearing any tissue.
 On the lower jaw, the incisors and canines grow continuously, the former reaching 40 cm, while the latter can grow to up to 50 cm.
 The lower canines are sharpened through contact with the smaller upper canines.
-The canines and incisors are used mainly for combat instead of feeding.
-Hippos rely on their flattened, horny lips to grasp and pull grasses which are then ground by the molars.
+The canines and incisors are used mainly for combat instead of feeding, and the jaws are too rigid for side to side motion, making them less efficient for chewing.
+Hippos rely on their flattened, horny lips to grasp and pull grasses which are then passed to the molars, which have complex enamel folds on their chewing surface.
 The hippo is considered to be a pseudoruminant; it has a complex three-chambered stomach, but does not "chew cud".